 The DC area offers a range of ciders, including sweet, gluten-free and dry.
 Local cideries also offer unique varieties that you’re not likely to find anywhere else.
 So, hop on the cider trail in the DMV and prepare for an overload of flavor and refreshment.
 Make sure to review safety protocols at the cideries before planning your trip.

 Established in 2019 in Alexandria, Va., Lost Boy Cider is a new kid on the block.
 New to the scene, the cidery's fermented refreshments are made with all-natural ingredients including hops, cranberries, pineapples and spices.
 Cider slushies are available for the hotter days and the kids can sip on non-alcoholic cider during your visit.
-Lost Boy’s taproom is open Monday through Friday for socially distanced reservations.
+Lost Boy’s taproom is open Wednesday through Friday for socially distanced drinks.
 Delivery and pick-up are also available.

 With a cider barn and distillery, Mt.
 Defiance serves up the refreshment in style in historic Middleburg, Va.
 The locale mixes classic and craft cider flavors, including ginger and honey-infused varieties.
 You can also indulge in delicious spirits, including absinthe, apple brandy, bourbon whiskey and much more.
-The cider barn is open from Tuesday-Sunday from 12-6 p.m., while the distillery is open every day from 12-6 p.m.
+The cider barn is open from Wednesday-Sunday from 12-6 p.m., while the distillery is open every day from 12-6 p.m.
 Please make sure to maintain social distancing and wear a mask.

 More About DC